 How much does it cost to insure a Toyota?

 A vehicle’s make and model can affect your rates because insurance companies view certain vehicles as riskier to insure than others.
-For instance, a faster vehicle may be riskier to insure because providers assume those drivers are more likely to participate in reckless driving behaviors.
+For instance, a faster vehicle may be riskier to insure because providers might assume those drivers are more likely to participate in reckless driving behaviors.
 In contrast, vehicles equipped with safety equipment make deadly collisions less likely, meaning those vehicles are often cheaper to insure.
 These specific factors may contribute to average rates for Toyotas:

 Car insurance for Toyota by model

 While exact auto insurance rates will vary for each driver based on personal factors, the following rates may be useful for the sake of comparison.
-Typically, the easiest way to see what you would pay is to use a provider’s online quote generator.
+Typically, the easiest way to see what you would pay is to request a personalized quote from a carrier.